KennySBarr/head-tails/README.md

 </p>
 <p>
 STEP 2: Using the "Less" tool followed by the file name, see if there are read-able or non-readable text in the file

+- I used the "Less" command where I was able to see the contents of do.txt, allowing me to see it does contain read-able content

 </p>
 <br />